Biencredible/Design-Patterns/Structural Design Patterns/Proxy/Proxy.md

     // been provided as a part of a third party library and/or defined
     // as 'final'.
 That's why we put the caching code into a new
     // proxy class which implements the same interface as the
     // service class.
-It delegates to the servoce object only when
+It delegates to the service object only when
-    // the real requests have to be sent. class CachedYoutTubeClass implements ThirdPartyYoutTubeLib is
+    // the real requests have to be sent. class CachedYouTubeClass implements ThirdPartyYoutTubeLib is
         private field service: ThirdPartyYouTubeLib
         private field ListCache, videoCache
         field needReset